discountry/discountry.github.io/_posts/2017/2017-02-02-fix-php-strtotime.md

 You may get an integer overflow bug if you're using `strtotime` on a 32bit server.

-This is called [Y2K38](https://en.wikipedia.org/wiki/Year_2038_problem) problem.
+This was the [Y2K38](https://en.wikipedia.org/wiki/Year_2038_problem) problem.

 The UNIX timestamp will reach the int variable limitation on 32bit OS at *19 January 2038*.

-However we can fix this bug by using a customized function:
+However, we can fix this bug by using a customized function:

 <!--more-->

 ```php
 <?php
 class DateHelper{

     /**
      * 在32位操作系统下，超过 2038-01-19 03:14:07 ，会溢出
      * @param unknown $time